-Potential longevity of the Consolidated Schedule contract: No Multiple Award Schedule (MAS) can have a component that is more than 20 years old.
+Potential longevity of the Consolidated Schedule contract: No Multiple Award Schedules (MAS) can have a component that is more than 20 years old.
 This factor drives the potential longevity of the new Consolidated Schedule contract.
-For example: If migrating an existing LogWorld contract (awarded in 2005) with a MOBIS contract (awarded in 2009) the new Consolidated contract could potentially last until 2025 (20 years from the date of the oldest contract award).
-This means that the MOBIS portion would only be in use until 2025 (16 years.
+For example, when migrating an existing Logistics Worldwide (LOGWORLD) contract awarded in 2005 with a Mission Oriented Business Integrated Services (MOBIS) contract awarded in 2009, the new Consolidated contract could potentially last until 2025 (20 years from the date of the oldest contract award).
+This means that the MOBIS portion would only be in use until 2025, a total of 16 years.

 Business size is driven by the largest sales history: If you merge multiple single Schedules to make a Consolidated Schedule, the single Schedule Special Item Number NAICS, with the greatest historical sales, will determine the business size of the new Consolidated contract.
-For example: LogWorld is merged with MOBIS to make a Consolidated Schedule.
-LogWorld SIN 874-507 has the highest sales and the NAICS threshold for designation as Large is $35.5M.
-The company’s revenue was $10M and so it’s MOBIS contract (with NAICS 541611, threshold $7M) was listed as large.
-Now the entire new Consolidated contract will be listed as Small (under the $35.5M threshold of the LogWorld SIN 874-507).
-As with all Schedules, business size is reevaluated at each Option period.
+For example: LOGWORLD is merged with MOBIS to make a Consolidated Schedule.
+LOGWORLD SIN 874-507 has the highest sales and the NAICS threshold for designation up to $35.5M.
+The company’s revenue was $10M, making it’s MOBIS contract (with NAICS 541611, threshold $7M) listing large.
+Now the entire new consolidated contract will be listed as small (under the $35.5M threshold of the LogWorld SIN 874-507).
+As with all Schedules, business size is reevaluated at each option period.